SimoKapi/Renderer/README.md

 * **Linear Algebra Engine:** Implemented custom matrix transformations to handle translation, rotation (Euler angles), and scaling in 3D space.
 * **Backface Culling:** An optimization technique that discards surfaces facing away from the camera.
 By calculating the dot product between the surface normal and the camera’s view vector, the engine skips the rendering of roughly 50% of the polygons in a closed mesh.
 * **Perspective Projection:** Utilized a projection matrix to simulate depth, mapping 3D coordinates into a 2D viewing frustum.
+* **Depth perception:** Due to a lack of shading and subsequent depth perception, each face is assigned a random color to show 3D structure.

 ---